Indonesia AirAsia X: Fleet

 The Indonesia AirAsia X fleet comprised two Airbus A330-300s.
-In addition, Indonesia AirAsia X had also operated 5 Airbus A320-200s to fulfil the Indonesian government regulation for a new airline to operate at least 10 aircraft within its first year of operation.
+Indonesia AirAsia X had also operated five Airbus A320-200s to fulfill the Indonesian government regulation for a new airline to operate at least 10 aircraft within its first year of operation.
 The aircraft were transferred back to Indonesia AirAsia in October 2018.

-The Indonesia AirAsia X fleet comprised the following aircraft (as of August 2019):
+As of August 2019 (shortly before closure), Indonesia AirAsia X operated the following aircraft: